 Yes, we believe that we have been 'predestined' but we are predestined to be conformed to "the image of His Son".
 (Romans 8:29)* God is not limited to time, therefore He knew before the world began, who would be saved.
 (Most Calvinists we've met, unfortunately, lean towards legalistic, elistist, arrogant thinking i.e. "I'm saved but you're not," as well as, sectarianism i.e. splintered groups, which the Bible forbids.
 We are to be "one" according to Jesus prayer in John 17:17)

 It's typical of human nature to isolate from others deemed "less."
 They separate because they assert that they know better than most and have "the greater revelation."

-This 'dividing' explains all the denominations out there.
+This 'dividing' explains why there are all the denominations out there.
 Denominations are not Biblical.

 There are multiple scriptures that refute Calvinism.
 One of those is Romans 5:18-19: "Therefore as by the offense of one judgment came upon all men to condemnation; even so by the righteousness of one the free gift came upon all men unto justification of life.
 19 For as by one man's disobedience many were made sinners, so by the obedience of one shall many be made righteous. (emphasis added)

 Romans 3:23 states that all have sinned (once they know right from wrong) so really "many were made sinners" in Romans 5:18 isn't translated correctly and is misleading.

 A more accurate translation of Romans 5:19 would be: For as by one man's disobedience all were made sinners, (by their own choice) so by the obedience of one (Jesus' sacrifice) shall all be made righteous.
 (Implying, if they choose to be righteous i.e. surrendering to Him.
 Unfortunately, many won't yield to the Spirit's conviction)